-To deliver the new business strategy organisational restructuring has been required in 2021, and the Ageas UK Boards approved proposals to proceed with two phases of redundancy consultations impacting employees across a number of functions.
+To support the delivery of the strategy organisational restructuring has continued throughout 2022 and the Ageas UK Boards approved a proposal to proceed with redundancy consultations impacting employees across a number of functions.
 The Employee Forum supported the consultation and communication process and Ageas UK provided support for those employees leaving the business including career transition support via a third party.
+As part of the sale of the Commercial lines business to AXA, Ageas UK secured the continued employment for affected employees with c.100 of our people transferring to AXA as part of the arrangement.

-Ageas UK has established and promotes a culture where employees have the confidence and ability to raise their concerns and in 2021 the Ageas UK Boards approved a Speak Up policy and process which provided clear principles and guidance on the action to take in the event of bullying, harassment or victimisation or in the event of a financial crime such as Internal Fraud, Money Laundering or Data Theft was identified.
-Ageas Directors and managers have a responsibility to ensure that mechanisms are in place to encourage such concerns to be raised and any wrongdoing dealt with, and the Chair of the Audit Committee has responsibility for the maintenance of the independence, autonomy and effectiveness of Ageas UK whistleblowing policies and procedures, he reported to the Ageas UK Boards and Audit Committee in 2021 stating his view that the systems and controls in place were satisfactory.
+Ageas UK has established and promotes a culture where employees have the confidence and ability to raise their concerns.
+The Ageas UK Board approved a Speak Up policy and process provides clear principles and guidance on the action to take in the event of bullying, harassment or victimisation or in the event of a financial crime such as Internal Fraud, Money Laundering or if Data Theft was identified.
+Ageas Directors and managers have a responsibility to ensure that mechanisms are in place to encourage such concerns to be raised and any wrongdoing dealt with.
+The Chair of the Audit Committee has responsibility for the maintenance of the independence, autonomy and effectiveness of Ageas UK whistleblowing policies and procedures; he reported to the Ageas UK Boards and Audit Committee in 2022 stating his view that the systems and controls in place were satisfactory.